Smart-TCP: An Agentic AI-based Autonomous and Adaptive TCP Protocol: Agent Implementation

 \subsubsection{Retrospective State Reconstruction}

 Standard network traces only record passive interaction outcomes.
-To enable supervised agent learning, we reconstruct the cognitive context behind each decision.
-We develop a custom retrospective analysis script that can reconstruct this decision context.
-For each segment $G$ in the trace, the script performs a state-aware analysis of the flow history to restore the agent's precise memory state $S$ just before $G$ is generated.
-It also identifies the perceptual input $R$ triggering this response.
-Finally, the local action $A$ is inferred directly from the content of $G$.
-This process transforms each $G$ into a complete \textit{(context, action)} sample pair, where the reconstructed $(S, R, A)$ tuple constitutes the agent's cognitive input.
+To enable supervised agent learning, we develop a custom retrospective analysis script to reconstruct the decision context behind each record.
+For each data record $G$ in the trace, the script performs a state-aware analysis of the flow history to restore the agent's memory state $S$ just before $G$ is generated.
+It also identifies the perceptual input $R$ triggering this response, while the local action $A$ is inferred directly from the content of $G$.
+This process transforms each $G$ into a complete \textit{(context, action)} sample pair, where the reconstructed $(S, R, A)$ tuple constitutes the model input.

-We also extract ground-truth behaviors from raw trace data.
-These labels include not only the next state $S'$, control flags $F$, and payload length $P_L$, but also the tool invocation logic.
-We analyze TCP rules to derive the arithmetic task type $T_{task}$ required for $Seq$ and $Ack$ generation.
-Ultimately, the reconstructed $(S, R, A)$ serves as model input, while $(S', F, P_L, T_{task})$ forms the complete behavioral guide for supervised fine-tuning.
+We concurrently extract ground-truth behaviors from the raw trace data.
+In the current architecture, the reconstruction script outputs two levels of supervision signals: the first is the binary path-selection label $p \in \{0, 1\}$ dedicated to training the Classifier; the second is the behavior label for the language models, encompassing the next state $S'$, control flags $F$, and payload length $P_L$.
+Furthermore, we analyze TCP rules to derive the arithmetic task type $T_{task}$ required for $Seq$ and $Ack$ generation.
+Ultimately, the reconstructed $(S, R, A)$ serves as the model input, while $(S', F, P_L, T_{task})$ forms the behavioral guide for supervised fine-tuning of the SLM/LLM modules.